 Shift Registers: The Shift Register (SR) instruction shifts data through a predefined number of BIT locations.
 These BIT locations can be a range of BITs, a single Word or DWord, or a range of Words or DWords.
 The instruction has three inputs.
 Data, Clock, and Reset.
 The data input will load the beginning bit with a ‘1’ if it is on or ‘0’ if it is not.
 The clock input is used to shift the data through the shift register.
 In our example, we will use the conveyor’s encoder to track the reject container.
 So each pulse of the clock represents a distance on the conveyor.
 The last input is the reset.
 It will place ‘0’ in all of the bits within the shift register.

 Shift register to track the rejected parts.
 This will move the bits with each pulse of the encoder.
 Note that the ‘V’ memory is used because it is memory retentive.

 This will look at the bit in front of the reject station.
-We can measure and count off the length (conveyor) and then find out what the bit location will be at the reject location.
+We can measure and count off the length (conveyor) and then determine the bit location at the reject location.

 Test the program with a simulator or actual machine.
 Make modifications as necessary.
 Remember to follow up after a time frame to see if any problems arise that need to be addressed with the program.

 Notes: Sometimes, you can use multiple shift registers in your program.
 This can be helpful if you want to track the container and the rejects.
 You could also use a bit shift right (BSR), and bit shift left instructions (BSR) to do the same thing as we did with the shift register instruction.
 The Do-more PLC rotates left (ROTL) and rotate right (ROTR) instructions.
 Always check the instruction set of the controller you are working with before starting the program.